naoki-mizuno/bagmetti/README.md

 one huge string full of `and`s and `or`s, and is pretty much unmanageable.

-Using `rosbag filter` also makes it harder to track down what was used for filtering out a certain bag file.
-Even if you have the command history, you may not be able to tell what expression was used last.
+Using `rosbag filter` also makes it harder to track down what was used for filtering a certain bag file.
+Depending on your shell configuration the command history can be lost, and even if you have the command history you may not be able to tell what expression was used last.
 What's more, one-line expressions are hard to read.

 Meet Bagmetti, which lets you manage filtering rules in a YAML file.